 Ah, and so we come to it at last.
 The Smith IO/X is, in my opinion are the best snowboarding googles available to the modern shredder.
 If you’re ready to take your game to the top, then you need to be rolling with the IO/X goggle!

-Because they come in tons of frame colors, and handfuls of lens colors and options.
+Smith IO/X goggles are a flagship product and would rank higher in our review but for their price.
+They come in tons of frame colors, and handfuls of lens colors and options.
 But that’s not enough to make them the best.
 They also feature a two pane lens with one way breathability.

 Remember that problem of water getting in between the lens layers?
 Not an issue with the IO/X goggles.

 The interchangeable lenses are quick to swap and each goggle comes with two lenses right out of the box.
 One dark and one light lens for each goggle.

 There’s a 5x anti-fog coating and I’ve personally used these goggles for over 400 days on the mountain.
 They just don’t fog up!

 They’ll fit over your glasses, and the wide angle lenses have room to spare.
 The view is clear, crisp, and uncompromising.